Khan Academy SAT Will Never Be Enough - Here's Why

 So why the changing in positions?
 The ACT has always positioned itself as a test of what you learn in school.
 In contrast, the SAT has always had more of a reputation as an aptitude test, closer to an IQ test.
 Partly for this reason, many states adopted the ACT as a state-wide standardized test (like Illinois, Michigan, and Utah).
 This means 100% of all high school juniors in these states take the ACT before graduation—which also means few of them feel they need to take the SAT.

-You can tell that these are three HUGE problems.
-Not only is the ACT gaining ground, colleges overall are questioning the value of tests like the SAT and ACT.
+You can tell that these were three HUGE problems.
+Not only was the ACT gaining ground, colleges overall were (and are) questioning the value of tests like the SAT and ACT.

 If the College Board didn't do anything, the SAT would be obsolete before long.
 So it implemented its grand strategy—the 2016 SAT redesign, supported by the Khan Academy SAT prep program.